jbasko/idempotent-sequence/README.rst

 fail and you want to keep rerunning the sequence until it succeeds, yet you don't want to run previously completed parts again.

+You can install the package with `pip install idempotent-sequence`

+See example under `examples/example01.py`.

+To run the example: `python -m idemseq.examples.example01 --help`